Quebec Route 138: From Havre-Saint-Pierre to Natashquan

 Blanc-Sablon is located on the north coast of the Gulf of St. Lawrence near the entrance of the Strait of Belle Isle.

 A gap remains between Kegaska and Old Fort, through isolated communities accessible only by coastal ferry.
-On August 25, 2006, the Quebec government announced a 10-year project to connect the two segments by building 425 km of highway along the Lower North Shore.
+On August 25, 2006, the Quebec government announced a 10-year project to connect the two segments by building 425 km (265 miles) of highway along the Lower North Shore.
 In 2011, the Quebec government announced an additional $122 million investment for the project over five years as part of the Plan Nord.
 However, by 2013 difficulties ensued between the Quebec Ministry of Transport and the Pakatan Corporation, who was previously responsible for managing the funding for this project, leading to the termination of agreement between the two.
-By this time only 12 km of this road had been built, plus some additional engineering work and deforestation.
+By this time only 12 km (7 miles) of this road had been built, plus some additional engineering work and deforestation.
 The construction of two segments of the highway (Kegaska–La Romaine and Tête-à-la-Baleine–La Tabatière) was set to begin in 2019.
 A total of $232 million will be contributed to this project.
 In 2024 the province awarded contracts for engineering and construction of the route and bridges for the road segment between Kegaska and La Romaine.